 - Salt and pepper to taste.

-What cabbage is best to use with pasta
+What cabbage to use with pasta

-It also works with pointed (‘sweetheart’) cabbage (see photo above), which also has a lot of natural sweetness, delicate soft leaves and lively green colour.
+Traditional cabbage łazanki pasta is prepared with spring green cabbage which cooks quickly and has a delicious, sweet flavour.
+If you can't get this type of cabbage use pointed (‘sweetheart’) cabbage instead (as in the photo above), which also has a lot of natural sweetness, delicate soft leaves and lively green colour.

-Savoy cabbage or white cabbage can also be used though you may have to adjust cooking times.
+TIP: Savoy cabbage or white cabbage can also be used though you may have to adjust cooking times.

 Step-by-step recipe instructions

-1.Prepare cabbage: Cut the cabbage in half lengthwise and cut out the tough middle bit.
+1. Prepare cabbage: Cut the cabbage in half lengthwise and cut out the tough middle bit.
 Roughly chop the cabbage removing the tougher bits of leaves (if you leave these in your cabbage will not cook evenly).

 2. Cook onion: In a large shallow pan heat the oil, add the onion and cook gently for about 3 minutes until softened, stirring often.